This post may contain eBay affiliate links. Please read our disclosure policy.

 This is by no means the most expensive Michael Jordan basketball card and is maybe not even his most expensive Upper Deck card… but for us, it is the most coveted.

-Something about this card just oozes BUY ME!
-We love the layout of the card in lieu to mimic a ticket plus the fact it has an MJ autograph and a cutout picture of Michael in his classic jump shot form…
+Something about this card oozes BUY ME!
+We love the card layout in place of mimicking a ticket, plus the fact it has an MJ autograph and a cutout picture of Michael in his classic jump shot form…

 Overall just a very unique card with vintage undertones… we love it… G2G!